jfhr/deltaconvert/README.md

 Convert a delta object to plain text.
 Formatting, images, etc. will be ignored.

+### `deltaToSsml`

+Convert a delta object to the [Speech Synthesis Markup Language](https://cloud.google.com/text-to-speech/docs/ssml#p).
+Images will be converted to elements containing the alt text.
+Other media and special elements will be ignored.

 ### `htmlToDelta`

 Convert a html document or snippet to a quill delta document.
 Note that **only inline styles are supported**.